-01.jpg)

 Throughout the programme, students have the opportunity to increase their familiarity with the international business environment, identify marketing opportunities, and develop an understanding of how to overcome the challenges of reaching mass and niche audiences.

-Students who successfully complete their studies with a year of work placement will receive the award title BA (Hons) Business and Marketing (with Work Placement).
-Those who do not will receive a BA (Hons) Business and Marketing award.
+You will have the opportunity to complete a one-year work placement or international year aborad, which will be reflected in the award title - BA (Hons) Business and Marketing (with Professional Practice), or BA (Hons) Business and Marketing (International Study Year).
+Those who choose not complete a placement or year abroad will receive a BA (Hons) Business and Marketing award, or equivalent exit award.

 How You Study